Arathhh8/Makefiles/README.md

 This project serves as a basic template to get you started.
 I encourage you to expand and customize it according to your needs and interests.
 Feel free to:

-- **Add More Functionality**: Implement additional features that you think could enhance the project.
+-**Add More Functionality**: Implement additional features that you think could enhance the project.
 This could include new algorithms, additional modules, or any other improvements.

-- **Create New `.c` and `.h` Files**: As you develop new features, you may find it useful to add more source (`.c`) and header (`.h`) files.
+-**Create New `.c` and `.h` Files**: As you develop new features, you may find it useful to add more source (`.c`) and header (`.h`) files.
 Make sure to organize them appropriately within the `src/` and `inc/` directories.

-- **Update the Makefile**: If you add new source or header files, remember to update the Makefile to include these changes.
+-**Update the Makefile**: If you add new source or header files, remember to update the Makefile to include these changes.
 This ensures that the build process incorporates your new files and configurations.

-- **Test Thoroughly**: As you make changes and add new features, it's important to test the project thoroughly.
+-**Test Thoroughly**: As you make changes and add new features, it's important to test the project thoroughly.
 Ensure that your modifications work as expected and do not introduce new issues.

 This project is designed as a starting point, and there is plenty of room for enhancement.
 Whether you're looking to learn more about C programming, experiment with new ideas, or build something more complex, feel free to adjust and extend the project as you see fit.